sethfischer/sphinxcontrib-cadquery/docs/usage.rst

     Render a CadQuery model using `kitware/vtk.js`_.

+    VTK JavaScript is generated using the :doc:`CadQuery Gateway Interface <cadquery-latest:cqgi>` and :func:`cadquery-latest:cadquery.occ_impl.assembly.toJSON`.

     The *path_name* argument is a path to a CadQuery source file, relative to the Sphinx content root.